vsguzev/mojo_cheatsheet/README.md

-# Mojo Programming Language
+# Mojo🔥 Programming Language
-Mojo is a high-performance, memory-safe language designed for AI, supporting both Python interoperability and complex compile-time metaprogramming through parameters and decorators.
+Mojo🔥 is a high-performance, memory-safe language designed for AI, supporting both Python interoperability and complex compile-time metaprogramming through parameters and decorators.

 ## Features
 - Value Ownership: Single variable ownership of values with immediate destruction policy.
 - Memory Management: No garbage collector/manual memory management, types manage their lifecycle via constructors and destructors.
-- Python Compatibility: Import and use Python modules, Mojo is progressing towards full Python compatibility.
+- Python Compatibility: Import and use Python modules, Mojo🔥 is progressing towards full Python compatibility.
 - Modules and Packages: Organize code in modules (.mojo files) and packages (directories with `__init__.mojo`).
 Packages can be compiled into `.mojopkg` or `.📦` files.
 - Decorators: Higher-order functions that modify code at compile-time (e.g., `@always_inline`, `@value`).
 - Parameters: Compile-time variables for metaprogramming and creating generic code structures.